 How long is the ferry ride from Mykonos to Athens?

-The Mykonos to Athens ferry duration ranges from 2 hours 45 minutes to 5.5 hours, depending on weather conditions, itinerary, the type of vessel and the port of arrival.
+The Mykonos to Athens ferry ride takes between 2 hr 45 minutes and 6 hr, depending on weather conditions, itinerary, the type of vessel and the port of arrival.

 Is there a high-speed ferry from Mykonos to Athens?